-(II) Bridges the gap between courses in fundamental nuclear physics and the neutronic design and analysis of nuclear reactors.
+Bridges the gap between courses in fundamental nuclear physics and the neutronic design and analysis of nuclear reactors.
 Review of neutron energetics and reactions; nuclear cross sections; neutron induced fission; neutron life cycle, multiplication, and criticality; nuclear reactor kinetics and control; the diffusion approximation for neutron transport; simple reactor geometries and compositions; modeling and simulation of reactors.
-Prerequisite: PHGN422.
-3 hours lecture; 3 semester hours.
+Prerequisite: ENGY498 or equivalent.